A salute of confidence

 2010 Election Endorsements

-I am honored to receive the support of these fine organizations for my 2010 bid for State Land Commissioner.
+I was honored to receive the support of these fine organizations for my 2010 bid for State Land Commissioner.

 Thank you all for your support.
-Together, we can return open and honest government to the State Land Office!
+Together, we’re returning open and honest government to the State Land Office!

 - American Federation of Teachers NM (AFT NM)